StarRocks/starrocks/loading/SparkLoad.md

 The execution of the spark load task is divided into the following main phases.

 1. The user submits the spark load job to the FE.
-2. The FE schedules the submission of the ETL task to the Spark cluster for execution.
+2. The FE schedules the submission of the ETL task to the Apache Spark™ cluster for execution.
-3. The Spark cluster executes the ETL task that includes global dictionary construction (BITMAP type), partitioning, sorting, aggregation, etc.
+3. The Apache Spark™ cluster executes the ETL task that includes global dictionary construction (BITMAP type), partitioning, sorting, aggregation, etc.
 4. After the ETL task is completed, the FE gets the data path of each preprocessed slice and schedules the relevant BE to execute the Push task.
 5. The BE reads the data through the Broker and converts it into StarRocks storage format.
 6. The FE schedules the effective version and completes the import job.